 Email your application to training@speld.org.nz and post original documents to SPELD NZ, National Office PO Box 24-617, Royal Oak, Auckland 1345.

-Please note: Ongoing use of Woodcock-Johnson test kits
+Please note: Re ongoing use of Woodcock-Johnson test kits:

-Unless you are a registered educational psychologist, graduates of our training must be under the umbrella of an oversight body such as SPELD NZ, or under the supervision of a registered educational psychologist.
+Graduates of our training wanting to use the Woodcock-Johnson must be under the umbrella of an oversight body such as SPELD NZ, or under the supervision of a registered educational psychologist.